 Install the child restraint system correctly following the instructions provided by its manufacturer of the system.
+General directions are also provided under the following illustrations.

-The child restraint system should be installed on the rear seat.
+The child restraint system should be installed on the rear seat if your vehicle is equipped with rear seats.
 According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.

 - Never put a rear-facing child restraint system on the front seat.
-In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat. - Unless it is unavoidable, do not put a forward-facing child restraint system on the front seat. - A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of a deploying airbag could cause death or serious injury to the child.
-On vehicles with side airbags, do not allow the child to lean against the front door or around the front door even if the child is seated in the child restraint system.
-It is dangerous if the side airbag inflates, and the impact could cause death or serious injury to the child.

-After installing the child restraint system, make sure it is secured in place following the manufacturer's instructions.
+In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat. - Unless it is unavoidable, do not put a child restraint system on the front seat. - A forward-facing child restraint system should be allowed to put on the front seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of a deploying airbag could cause death or serious injury to the child. - After installing the child restraint system, make sure it is secured in place following the manufacturer's instructions.
 If it is not restrained securely, it may cause death or serious injury to the child in the event of a sudden stop or accident.

-When not using the child restraint system, keep it secured with the seat belt or place it in the trunk or somewhere other than the passenger compartment.
+When not using the child restraint system, keep it secured with the seat belt or place it somewhere other than the passenger compartment.
 This will prevent it from injuring passengers in the event of a sudden stop or accident.

-Your vehicle has anchor brackets for securing the top strap of a child restraint system.
+Your vehicle has anchors for securing the top strap of a child restraint system.
+The anchor nuts are welded beneath the sheet metal to permit installation of an anchor bracket for a child restraint system.